This post was updated on September 27, 2022.

-As I recently packed up my things for a cross-country move from NYC to LA (just one of the millions of individuals who moved during the pandemic), my roommate took note.
-“I feel like you’ve been giving the rest of us a masterclass in packing over the last week,” she observed.
+When I packed up my things for a cross-country move from NYC to LA (just one of the millions of individuals who moved during the pandemic), my roommate took note.
+“I feel like you’ve been giving the rest of us a masterclass in packing over the last week,” she said.
 Until then, I hadn’t even thought about the fact that I’ve curated a long list of useful packing and moving tips over the years.

-Some hacks are borrowed from the pros and some I figured out on my own after my many, many moves — not to mention, lots of trial and error.
-Either way, now some of them are yours.
-So, whether you’re a newbie to moving and packing, or someone with a little experience who just wants to pick up some pointers, I’m here to help you master how to efficiently pack for a move.
+Some hacks are borrowed from the pros, and some I figured out on my own after my many, many moves — not to mention lots of trial and error.
+Either way, I want to share them with you.
+So whether you’re moving out of state for the first time or you’re just looking to pick up some pointers, I’m here to help you master how to efficiently pack for a move.

-Bubble wrap….who needs it?
+Bubble cushioning roll… who needs it?
 I’ve been wrapping my fragile items in my own clothes, linens, and towels for years.
-It knocks out two birds with one stone — it’s a convenient way to protect your stuff and pack your clothes, and it’s one of many ways to make your move more sustainable.
+It knocks out three birds with one stone — it’s a convenient way to protect your stuff and pack your clothes, and it’s one of many ways to make your move more sustainable.
 Consider wrapping framed artwork in layers of sheets and towels and stuffing delicate trinkets inside socks.
 You can then stuff those socks inside your sneakers for extra protection.
 Roll lamps with dresses, wrap mugs and drinking glasses in T-shirts, use blankets and duvets to protect small furniture, and commission random clothes to fill and secure otherwise empty space in boxes.

 Details make all the difference, especially if you’re keeping things in storage for a while.
 No matter how annoying or unnecessary it seems at the time, I always make sure to be extremely detailed when I’m labeling my moving boxes.

 List out everything inside, particularly items that you know you’ll want to unpack ASAP.
-This makes it easier when it comes time to unpack — you’ll know exactly where to find what just by looking at the box.
-On that note, be sure to write down the contents on the top and at least two different sides of the box so that you can easily see what’s in the box — even if it’s stacked or lost in a pile of moving boxes.
+This makes it easier when it comes time to unpack — you’ll know exactly where to find things just by looking at the box.
+And on that note, be sure to write down the contents on the top and at least two different sides of the box, as well, so that you can easily see what’s in the box — even if it’s stacked or lost in a pile of moving boxes.

 This hack saves time on both ends of your move — packing and unpacking.
 If you haven’t figured it out, I love to mark up my boxes.
 However, it can get monotonous to write the same things over and over, so I streamline the process by using symbols and shorthand.
 For example, instead of writing “fragile” on every box with breakables, I’ll mark several sides with a big “F” with a circle around it.
-I also use shorthand for locations, e.g., if I’m packing a box of living room stuff, I’ll just write “LR.”
-Other easy-to-identify options include using color-coded stickers or different color markers.
+I also use shorthand for locations.
+For example, if I’m packing a box of living room stuff, I’ll just write “LR.”
+Other easy-to-identify options include using color-coded stickers or different colored markers.

 |Short on time?
 Get moving supplies delivered right to your door with fast, free shipping.|

 Hangers are one of those things that you don’t think much about until it’s time to pack them.
 They just seem to take up so much space, but at the same time you don’t want to just leave them behind because you’ll need them as soon as you unpack your clothes.
 My solution?
 After you’re done packing clothes for a move, grab the leftover hangers and use them to help give extra support to your boxes.

 If you’re working with a small space, creating a mock version of the moving or storage space you’re working with is a great way to find out if everything will fit.
 This hack works best for car cargo and smaller storage spaces.
 There are three ways to go about it:

-- Mark the dimensions of the space on your floor and wall with painter’s or masking tape (best for smaller spaces and if you’ve mainly got boxes).
+- Mark the dimensions of the space on your floor and wall with painter’s or masking tape (best for smaller spaces and if you mainly have boxes).